 Maryland FY2012 CIG Program Announcement (Request for Proposals - RFP)

 NRCS Field Offices, located in the USDA Service Centers in each Maryland county, can provide additional details and program assistance concerning CIG eligibility requirements, practices, and payments.
+Additional information can be found at the national CIG website.

 Farm Bill Program Specialist